adaniloff/symfony-bootstrap/README.md

 ```

 This will install your SF5 stack.
-You can now access to the SF commands through the Makefile, with `make sf`.
+You can now access to the SF commands through the Makefile, with `make console`.

 Simply run `make` to get help on your Makefile commands at any time.